jfrog/setup-jfrog-cli/README.md

 *JFROG_CLI_BUILD_NAME* and *JFROG_CLI_BUILD_NUMBER* with the workflow name and run number respectively.
 You therefore don't need to specify the build name and build number on any of the build related JFrog CLI commands.

-In the following example, all downloaded files are registered as depedencies of the build and all uploaded files are registered as the build artifacts.
+In the following example, all downloaded files are registered as dependencies of the build and all uploaded files are registered as the build artifacts.
 ```yml
 - run: |